 FNSIBK416 Deliver insurance broking services

-FNSIBK518 Implement changes to broking client’s insurance program
+FNSIBK518 Implement changes to insurance programs of broking clients

 FNSIBK523 Prepare submissions for new insurance broking business

-On successful completion of our Insurance Broking program participants will be provided a Statement of Attainment that:
+On successful completion of our Insurance Broking program participants will be awarded a Statement of Attainment that:

 - confirms they are RG 146 compliant to provide personal advice in Insurance Broking